JTan2231/dewey/README.md

 **Example:**

 ```
-rs --split "
-" --minlength 10
+rs --split "\n" --minlength 10
 ```

-This rule applies to `.rs` files and splits them based on newline characters (` `).
+This rule applies to `.rs` files and splits them based on newline characters (`\n`).
 It then filters out any chunks that are less than 10 characters long.

 **Ledger Configuration**